dantonnoriega/PubPol590-Sp15/10_fe_w_ps_weights/4_group_task_allcott.md

 	10. Compare the coefficient estimates of the treatment-trial interaction variable.
 How did it change after using the weights?
 	11. Interpret the coefficient estimate for the *first* regression *without* weights.
 If you were consulting CER on the effectiveness of the `C4` treatment, what would you conclude?
 	11. Interpret the coefficient estimate for the *second* regression *with* weights.
 If you were consulting CER on the effectiveness of the `C4` treatment, what would you conclude?
-	12. Do you think, given how biased the data was, that the weighted regression coefficient estimate on treatment-trial are believable?
+	12. Do you think, given the data was biased, that the weighted regression coefficient estimate on treatment-trial are believable?
 Please be concise.

 ## Grading